seperman/deepdiff/docs/index.rst

 DeepDiff 4.0.0 documentation!
 =============================

-**DeepDiff: Deep Difference of dictionaries, iterables and almost any other object recursively.**
+**DeepDiff: Deep Difference of dictionaries, iterables, strings and other objects.
+It will recursively look for all the changes.**

+**DeepSearch: Search for objects within other objects.**

+**DeepHash: Hash any object based on their content even if they are not "hashable".**

 DeepDiff works with Python 3.3, 3.4, 3.5, 3.6, 3.7, Pypy3